 The Company tests its intangible assets for impairment at least annually and whenever events or circumstances change that indicate impairment may have occurred.
 A significant amount of judgment is involved in determining if an indicator of impairment has occurred.
-Such indicators may include, among others and without limitation: a significant decline in the Company's expected future cash flows; a sustained, significant decline in the Company's stock price and market capitalization; a significant adverse change in legal factors or in the business climate of the Company's segments; unanticipated competition; and slower growth rates.
-The Company determined that there was no impairment of its intangible assets at March 31, 2024 and December 31, 2023.
+Such indicators may include, among others and without limitation: a significant decline in the Company's stock price and market capitalization; a significant adverse change in legal factors or in the business climate of the Company's segments; unanticipated competition; and slower growth rates.
+The Company determined that there was no impairment of its intangible assets at March 31, 2025, and December 31, 2024.